-Figure 10/X.138 shows an acceptable approximation for calculating residual error rate.
+Figure 10 shows an acceptable approximation for calculating residual error ratio.
 The approximation is based on the assumption that in a single trial only one type of residual error can occur: that is, lost bits and errored bits do not occur in the same trial, errored bits and extra bits do not occur in the same trial.
-For purposes of estimating residual error rate, this approximation is assumed to be sufficiently accurate.
-Other, more sophisticated methods of comparing transmitted bits with received bits may yield a more accurate estimate of residual error rate.
-User information received at $B_j$ more than 200 seconds after it was transmitted at $B_i$ is defined to be lost information (see Recommendation X.136, § 3.3.3).
+For purposes of estimating residual error ratio, this approximation is assumed to be sufficiently accurate.
+Other, more sophisticated methods of comparing transmitted bits with received bits may yield a more accurate estimate of residual error ratio.
+User information received at $B_j$ more than 200 seconds after it was transmitted at $B_i$ is defined to be lost information (see 3.3.3/X.136).